on this page: print and essays

 other writing

-I’ve written science communication in Chinese that doesn’t fit neatly into the categories above.
-‘The Persistence of Neuromyths’ was published on Guokr (果壳), China’s most-read digital pop-science platform, and became one of my highest-readership articles in Chinese.
-‘Manipulating Working Memory from Outside the Skull’ was co-authored with Lindsay Li for Neu-Reality (神经现实), written at the invitation of Huan Luo, the paper’s corresponding author, who asked us to write a sci-comm piece for their publication.
+I’ve written some commissioned science communication pieces in Chinese, including my article with the highest readership, ‘The Persistence of ‘Neuromyths’ (不是人的脑子只用了10%,而是只有10%的人用了脑子)’, which was published on Guokr (果壳), China’s most popular digital pop-science platform.
+‘Can We Manipulate Working Memory from Outside the Skull? (无须开颅,就能操控工作记忆?)’ was co-authored with Lindsay Li for Neu-Reality (神经现实), written at the invitation of Dr. Huan Luo, the paper’s corresponding author.

 translations